Skip to main content

 • GRAVITY - future black hole probe

-• GRAVITY discovers new double star in the Orion system.
+• GRAVITY discovers a new double star in the Orion system.

 (Source: ESO - European Southern Observatory)